 - Copy your PEM-encoded certificate into a text file.

 - Name it custom_CA.inc.
-Make sure you include the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- lines and everything in between.
-(If you need to upload multiple certificates, paste them all in back-to-back.)
+Ensure you include the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- lines and everything in between.
+(If you need to upload multiple certificates, paste them all back-to-back.)

 - Create a new text file named custom_feed_info.inc and include the following 2 lines:

 PLUGIN_FEED = "Custom";Note: The PLUGIN_SET date should be the same as the time the bundle is uploaded to SecurityCenter.
 It cannot be after the present date/time in SC.Note: The typical format for PLUGIN_SET is a string of numbers in the format YYYYMMDDHHMM for the regular feed so that format is copied here.

 - Tar the 2 files into a .tar.gz archive.
 (7-Zip or running tar on a Mac does not work for this.)

 Log in to SecurityCenter as an administrator user.

 To verify the upload succeeded, click System > System Logs.
 You should see logs similar to the following:

 - To verify your issue is resolved, run another scan including plugin 51192.
 Verify that Nessus has the custom plugin bundle by checking it's plugin directory.

 If this process does not work, check the following items: